Call for Submissions

-Devoted to the study and documentation of the black cinematic experience, Black Camera will be published biannually and is the only scholarly film journal of its kind in the United States.
+Devoted to the study and documentation of the black cinematic experience, Black Camera is published biannually and is the only scholarly film journal of its kind in the United States.

-It will feature essays and interviews that engage film in social as well as political contexts and in relation to historical and economic forces that bear on the reception, distribution, and production of film in local, regional, national, and transnational settings and environments.
+It features essays and interviews that engage film in social as well as political contexts and in relation to historical and economic forces that bear on the reception, distribution, and production of film in local, regional, national, and transnational settings and environments.

 The Editor invites submissions by prospective contributors relevant to the following areas: